-Normal-tension glaucoma – Is the type of glaucoma that occurs in the optic nerve, and it can lead to vision loss even if the intraocular pressure is in the normal range.
+Normal-tension glaucoma – This is the type of glaucoma that occurs in the optic nerve, and it can lead to vision loss even if the intraocular pressure is in the normal range.
 The cause of this type of glaucoma is unknown, but it can be related to reduced blood flow to the optic nerve.

 What Is Part of the “Glaucoma Test”?

 When you take a comprehensive eye exam, your doctor will determine if you are at a higher risk of getting glaucoma.
 One of these tests examines the overall IOP, and it is called tonometry.
 Most people call this test a “glaucoma test.”
 The test is a quick and painless test that is part of your routine eye exam.

 Two basic types of tonometry include:

-- Applanation tonometry – when the numbing drop is applied to your eyes to measure your IOP.
+- Applanation tonometry – a numbing drop is applied to your eyes to measure your IOP.
 A device smaller than an eye lens is applied to an eye, and it briefly touches your eye.
 The test is painless, and this measurement is considered the most accurate form of IOP testing.

 - Non-contact tonometry – when the test doesn’t require the numbing drop.
 In this case, you face an instrument that measures your eye pressure with a gentle puff of air to the surface of your eye.